Freshmeat-ch/casfee_projekt-1/readme.md

 ### TODO:

+- hide the delete button when creating a new todo
 - show a loading overlay when loading
 - show a message when there is no todo
 - store the theme setting in the local storage